NickFoodz/Not-Scrabble/README.md

 - Better implementing MVC, which was difficult to do for this milestone, as the two of us were quite busy
   - Such as creating a controller, having view be an interface, having the current view become modelview or frame
 - Get better with GUI, as both of us did not learn programming prior to university.
-- Fix bugs in model and logic
+- Fix bugs in model, logic and GUI.
 - More time to test and develop, especially GUI related components.
+- Addition of blank tiles, premium squares and AI Players.
+- Aim for looser coupling and have higher cohesion

 ***************************************************************************************************************
 Other Notes: